Best Off Road GPS [Review & Guide]

 It still offers a small enough search radius to be found in an emergency (and an SOS call will update it for you), but it extends the life quite a bit.

-You can go nearly 2 months in open sky and nearly 1 full month in the mountains or trees.
+You can go for nearly 2 months in the open sky and nearly 1 full month in the mountains or trees.